Skip to content

 Through self-fertilization (autogamy)

 Many plants are also capable of self-fertilization.
 They produce pollen in their anthers and transport it directly to the stigma of their own flower.
-This autogamous way of reproduction is therefore considered self-pollination.
+This autogamous way of reproduction is accordingly considered self-pollination.

 e.g. blackberry, strawberry, barley, bean and pea